 Step outside the Thanksgiving box with this story of a bountiful harvest and a family soup-making day.
 Catchy rhyming text and joyful illustrations make this a great read aloud.

-6. Over the River and Through the Wood: The New England Boy’s Song About Thanksgiving Day by L. Maria Child (Grades K–3)
+7. Over the River and Through the Wood: The New England Boy’s Song About Thanksgiving Day by L. Maria Child (K–3)

 There are many book versions of this classic song.
 Choose this one, illustrated by Matt Tavares, for its lush illustrations that portray a family of color enjoying Thanksgiving.

-America harvests cranberries, pumpkins and potatoes, but also so much more, according to this creatively illustrated collection of haiku about diverse crops.
+America harvests cranberries, pumpkins, and potatoes, but also so much more, according to this creatively illustrated collection of haiku about different crops.
 Each poem has an accompanying informational blurb.

-8. Holidays Around the World: Celebrate Thanksgiving: With Turkey, Family, and Counting Blessings by Deborah Heiligman (Grades K–5)
+11. Holidays Around the World: Celebrate Thanksgiving With Turkey, Family, and Counting Blessings by Deborah Heiligman (Grades K–5)

 When a Jewish immigrant wins a turkey in a raffle at work, his family dreams of having an “American Thanksgiving” like all their neighbors.
 The prize doesn’t turn out as expected, but they end up creating their own traditions instead.

-12. The Boy Who Fell Off the Mayflower, or John Howland’s Good Fortune by P.J.
-Lynch (Grades 3–8)
+15. The Boy Who Fell off the Mayflower, or John Howland’s Good Fortune by P.J.
+Lynch (3–8)

-Use the whole book –November is also Native American Heritage Month, after all—or focus on the sections related to New England, the first Thanksgiving, and what followed.
+Use the whole book over the course of the month—November is also Native American Heritage Month, after all—or focus on the sections related to New England, the first Thanksgiving, and what followed.

 Moving to a country inn complicates Heath’s already-difficult relationship with his alcoholic father, but also introduces him to a cast of unlikely new characters.
 As Thanksgiving rolls around, Heath has a lot on which to reflect.

-16. Mayflower: A Story of Courage, Community, and War by Nathaniel Philbrick (Grades 9–12)
+19. Mayflower: A Story of Courage, Community, and War by Nathaniel Philbrick (9–12)

 This historical account of the Pilgrims’ arrival tells the good, bad, and ugly that followed.
 Painstakingly researched and told, this one goes far beyond questioning whether the first Thanksgiving meal actually included turkey.

-17. They Came for Freedom: The Forgotten, Epic Adventure of the Pilgrims by Jay Milbrandt (Grades 9–12)
+20. They Came for Freedom: The Forgotten, Epic Adventure of the Pilgrims by Jay Milbrandt (9–12)

 This detailed historical account chronicles the Pilgrims’ experiences, beginning with their fleeing from religious persecution in England.
 Invite classroom discussion with this decidedly pro-Pilgrim viewpoint.

-18. Thanksgiving: The Holiday at the Heart of the American Experience by Melanie Kirkpatrick (Grades 9–12)
+21. Thanksgiving: The Holiday at the Heart of the American Experience by Melanie Kirkpatrick (9–12)

 Don’t be put off by the fact that this book is marketed as a hostess gift.
 It’s various sections are perfect for a jigsaw discussion about the influences that shaped Thanksgiving into a symbol of American culture.

 What are your favorite Thanksgiving books for kids?
-We’d love to hear in the comments.
+Come share in the WeAreTeachers Chat group on Facebook.